solalem/solo-extension/README.md

 ```

 ## 3. Open The Solo Explorer
-Check out your designs.
-You can also see code generator priview as code-tree.
+Check out your models in feature design view.
+You can also see code generator preview as code-tree.
+Click on Refresh button after changes in model.